macharia-cod/alx-low_level_programming/0x01-variables_if_else_while/README.md

 What are the logical operators (sometimes called boolean operators) and how to use them

-What the the relational operators and how to use them
+What the the relational operators and how to use them.

 What values are considered TRUE and FALSE in C